 Advisory classes are an important aspect of developing student skills.
-All students in grade 5-12 have Advising classes once per cycle all year.
+All students in grade 5-12 have Advising.
 Ask your son or daughter about these lessons and start a conversation about how students are learning to be better learners, developing skills for success, and planning for college and career interests, and finding their futures!

 Guidance Advisory Council

 The National Model for School Counseling recommends having a Guidance Advisory Council.
-The council provides feedback on the school counseling program and is also a resource for project and intiatives.
-If you are interested in discussing guidance programs and activities related to student’s academic, social/personal, and career exploration needs, please call Mr. Elsner at x272 or email at firstname.lastname@example.org.
+The council provides feedback on the school counseling program and is also a resource for project and initiatives.
+If you are interested in discussing school counseling programs and activities related to student’s academic, social/personal, and career exploration needs, please call Mr. Elsner at x272 or email at firstname.lastname@example.org.